Grilled Creamed Corn

 Please let me know, so we can try it, too!

-Preheat a grill to medium-high.
+- Preheat a grill to medium-high.
 Arrange the corn on the grate and grill, turning occasionally, until the kernels are golden brown and softened, 8 to 10 minutes.
-Remove corn from grill.
-Once cool enought to handle, remove the corn kernels from the cobs; discard the cobs.
+Remove corn from the grill.
+Once cool enough to handle, remove the corn kernels from the cobs; discard the cobs.
 You should have about 5 cups of kernels.

-Source: slightly adapted from Every Day with Rachael Ray magazine, June/July 2010
+Slightly adapted from Every Day with Rachael Ray magazine, June/July 2010.